alamtauhid063-design/upsc-tracker-2027/README.md

 A simple, interactive web-based syllabus tracker designed to monitor progress for the UPSC 2027 Civil Services Examination.

 ## 🚀 Live Demo
-You can view the live project here: [https://alam-preparation-tracker.netlify.app](https://alam-prepration-tracker.netlify.app)
+You can view the live project here: [live Demo] [https://alam-preparation-tracker.netlify.app](https://alam-prepration-tracker.netlify.app)

 ## 🛠️ Tech Stack
 - **HTML5**: For structured content and syllabus organization.